tholok97/imt2007-project/README.md

     * Currently staff network is in management VLAN (?)
     * Virtual IP address set to "192.0.2.1". (default)
     * Currently the configuration for the WLC is not stored here :(
+    * Should have "service port" and "distribution port" like in book at page 235

 ### Questions

 * How to handle DHCP when not on router?
 * How to handle NAT? (left unconfigured right now)
 * How to store config for WLC??
+* Redundant WLC ports? (or only for HQ?)

 ### TODO